Garydos/twin-dragons-nes/README.md

-# twin-dragons-nes
+# Twin Dragons

-An NES Platformer Written In Millfork
+*An NES Platformer Written In Millfork*

+---

+# Building

+Run any of the `.bat` files to compile.
+All binaries are placed in the `bin` directory.

 # Licensing
 * Some artwork in this project was originally made by [surt](https://opengameart.org/content/twin-dragons) and is distributed here under a CC-BY 3.0 license.